romanbelousov/automation_test_py/README.md

-# There's a project of the first testing enviromental
+# It's a project of the first test enviromental